VTimofeenko/git-verify-signature.eclass/README.md

 # Installation

-Add as a submodule to your overlay if using git and symlink the git-verify-signature.eclass file to `eclass` directory.
+To use this eclass in your overlay, add as a submodule to your overlay if using git and copy the git-verify-signature.eclass file to `eclass` directory.

+1. From the root directory of overlay, create `submodules`:

+        # mkdir submodules

+2. Add this repo as submodule:

+        # git submodule add https://github.com/VTimofeenko/git-verify-signature.eclass git-verify-signature.eclass

+3. Copy the file to eclass directory:

+        # cp submodules/git-verify-signature.eclass/git-verify-signature.eclass eclass/

+    **Note**: a symlink is not the best solution here, because at the time of writing `emerge --sync` and `emaint sync` do not retrieve submodules for overlays.

 # Example